Designer: Pete Dye/P.B. Dye (1989)

 History: In 1989, Pete Dye and his son P.B. were invited by Lexington golfing legend Johnny Owens to create a championship course in an area relatively devoid of strong golf courses.
 The resulting municipal course, Kearney Hill, immediately became the crowned jewel of Central Kentucky, hosting the Senior PGA Tour from 1990 to 1997.
 In 1997, it also hosted the U.S. Amateur Public Links Championship won by future PGA Tour star Tim Clark.
 Ten years later, the U.S. Women’s Amateur Public Links Championship was held here.
 Kearney Hill is considered one of the best courses in Kentucky, earning the following awards:

-- #12 Best Course in Kentucky – Top100golfcourse.com (2020)
+- #13 Best Course in Kentucky – Top100golfcourse.com (2024)

-- #2 Best Public Course in Kentucky – Golfweek (2022)
+- #4 Best Public Course in Kentucky – Golfweek (2025)

 Conditions: 8/10, Kentucky’s nickname is the “Bluegrass State” for good reason, as the course was extremely lush with bluegrass.
 The teeboxes and fairways were well-manicured, and the greens were firm and rolled true.
-The biggest takeway I had about the conditioning was the rough, which was arguably the thickest of any course I’ve played – public or private.
+The biggest takeway I had about the conditioning was the rough, which is some of the thickest of any course I’ve played – public or private.
 It often took several minutes to find your ball in this beastly rough and sometimes your lie made you wish you never found it in the first place.

 Value: 10/10, As impressive as the course was overall, the price might be the most impressive part.
 At peak times, you can play 18 with a cart for $45, and there are plenty of discounts available for weekdays, military, students, and twilight.
 It’s hard to imagine a better deal than Kearney Hill.